 The railway undertaking makes available its own tariffs to other railway undertakings, authorised public bodies and third parties

-The railway undertaking shall make available all its tariffs (including fare tables) by guaranteeing access to the railway undertakings and third parties to which it grants authorisation to sell according to distribution agreements and to authorised public bodies.
+Without prejudice to passenger rights and in accordance with distribution agreements, each railway undertaking shall make available its tariffs (including fare tables) by guaranteeing access to railway undertakings to which it grants authorisation to sell, third parties to which it grants authorisation to sell, and to authorised public bodies.
 The railway undertaking shall ensure that the tariff data are accurate and up-to-date.

 Where a railway undertaking operates a transport service for which it is one of the joint carriers, the railway undertaking shall ensure, together with all the other joint carriers, that the tariff data are accurate and up-to-date.